-Vancouver Art Space is happy to now host 2 month long shows for the remainder of 2021.
-See our current show featured below.
+Vancouver Art Space is now hosting 2 month long shows for the remainder of 2021.

 For show applications, visit our Call to Artist Page.